The Call of the Wild (2007 film): New findings

 Lamothe documents several later findings that contradict Krakauer's book and Penn's film.
-He reports that McCandless was not poisoned by wild potato seeds as Krakauer had suspected, and that such poisoning had been disproved by toxicology reports.
+He reports that McCandless was not poisoned by wild potato seeds as Krakauer had suspected, as the toxicologist hired by Krakauer did not find any poisonous effects of the seeds.
+He concludes that McCandless was simply unable to forage enough food to feed himself and died of starvation.

 However, in March 2015 Krakauer co-authored a scientific analysis of the Hedysarum alpinum seeds McCandless ate.
 The report found relatively high levels of L-canavanine (an antimetabolite toxic to mammals) in the H. alpinum seeds and concluded "it is highly likely that the consumption of H. alpinum seeds contributed to the death of Chris McCandless."

-Lamothe also reveals that McCandless did not destroy his driver's license or social security card, nor did he burn all his cash as depicted in the book and film (his driver's license, social security card and US$300 in cash were retrieved from a hidden pocket in McCandless' backpack).
+Lamothe also reveals that McCandless' driver's license, social security card and US$300 in cash were retrieved from a hidden pocket in McCandless' backpack, suggesting that McCandless intended to return from seclusion.

 Lamothe further suspects that McCandless had an arm or shoulder injury not shown in the famous self-portrait photo by the bus, in which McCandless' shirt sleeve has the appearance of being empty.
 Lamothe believes, based on McCandless' S.O.S. note, that McCandless had injured his arm or dislocated his shoulder, and thus could not have swum across the Teklanika River to escape.